MarryamZulfiqar/CoreDevPortal-Test/markdown/core/RESTORE_ACCOUNT.md

-At the beginning of this journey into Polygon, we generated a mnemonic.
+At the beginning of this journey into Core, we generated a mnemonic.
 Now we're going to learn how to restore a wallet from a mnemonic and how to derive the address and the private key when the wallet has been restored.

 ---